jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment.rst

   python3 -m unittest

-the test passes! the terminal_ is your friend, and shows
+the test passes! the terminal_ is my friend, and shows

 .. code-block:: none
   :emphasize-lines: 3, 5